 Though two-thirds of our residents work in Dutchess County, the other third travel outside the county for work (see our Economic Trends section).
 So, removing transportation barriers to jobs in the greater region – especially to Westchester County and New York City – is an important consideration.
 We talk about ways to do this in Connect Mid-Hudson, our regional transit plan.

 Improving job access is a challenge that crosses jurisdictional boundaries – in many respects, our job landscape is the product of global and national economic trends.
-A clear example is the COVID pandemic, which will require us to focus on access to jobs less impacted by work-from-home trends, such as health care, education, and manufacturing.
+While some industries may shift to accommodate working from home, others such as health care, education, and manufacturing continue to require reliable, convenient and safe access.

 Based on this analysis, our role could include the following: